danieluhl/astro-blog/src/content/blog/2025/product-hype.md

 things.
 Good marketing can steelman their opponents and still win.

 Evil marketing (almost all marketing) is when a company is stretching to be something they are not.
-They need to build hype and sell weather or not there is a real product to do so.
+They need to build hype and sell whether or not there is a real product to do so.
 They _would_ get blown over immediately if compared to opponents realistically, and so the only way to win is to distract, over sell and under deliver, and follow that quickly by the next distraction so nobody